 - A student may receive aid when repeating a course that was previously failed or withdrawn from regardless of the number of times the course was attempted and failed.
-(Satisfactory Academic Progress Policy still applies)
+(Standards of Satisfactory Academic Progress Policy still applies)

 - A student may receive aid to repeat a previously passed course one additional time.
 If a student fails the second attempt, no more financial aid will be given to repeat the course a third time.
 If the second attempt is a withdrawal, then it is allowable for a third attempt.

-- When a student has completed any course twice with a grade; he or she is no longer eligible to receive aid for that course.
-If a student retakes a course that is not aid eligible, the credit hours will be excluded from the financial aid enrollment for that semester.
+- When a student has completed any course twice with a grade (A, B, C or D), he or she is no longer eligible to receive aid for that course.
+If a student retakes a course that is not aid eligible, the credit hours will be excluded from the financial aid enrollment for that term.

 Course 1: Yes, these credits are included in the financial aid enrollment because the student is allowed to repeat any failed or withdrawn course until a passing grade is received.
-Once a passing grade is received, financial aid can pay for the course again.
-If a grade of A, B, C, D, or F is made on the third attempt; the course will not count again in the calculation for financial aid enrollment.
+Once a passing grade is received, financial aid can pay for the course one more time (one repeat).
+If a grade of A, B, C, D or F is made on the third attempt, the course will not count again in the calculation for financial aid enrollment.

 Course 2: Yes, these credits may be counted, even though it was previously passed, because it is the first time the class is being repeated.

-Course 3: No, this course was previously passed and this is the third attempt.
-Two attempts are the maximum attempts these credits can count toward financial aid enrollment, because the course has been previously passed.
+Course 3: No, this course was previously passed twice, and this is the third attempt.
+Two attempts are the maximum attempts these credits can count toward financial aid enrollment because the course has been previously passed.